narlock/UsefulItems/README.md

 - Painting → 8 Sticks, 1 Wool (when a Gold Sword is used)

 **Exclusions:**
-1. Any craftable item that returns more than one of the crafted item. (ex: crafting torches with 1 stick and 1 coal will give 4 torches) *exception to this includes the trap door, as there is an even divisible amount for a trap door = 3 planks.
+1. Any craftable item that returns more than one of the crafted item. (ex: crafting torches with 1 stick and 1 coal will give 4 torches) *exception to this includes the trap door, and fences as there is an even divisible amount for a trap door = 3 planks, and fence = 6 sticks.
 2. Items where a "decraft" option is already available: Gold/Iron/Diamond blocks.
 2. Brick Blocks are excluded because there is nothing else in the game you can do with Bricks except for craft Brick Blocks.